-Applying a window to the YT waveform changes the waveform so that the start and stop values are close to each other, which reduces the discontinuities.
+Applying a window to the YT waveform changes the waveform so that the start and stop values

 The Math FFT function has three FFT Window options.
 There is a trade-off between frequency resolution and amplitude accuracy for each type of window.
 You shall determine which one to choose according to the object you want to measure and the source signal characteristics.